 There are two extended sequences of the Spirit abroad on travels, the first beginning with another re-worked story that introduces the final great member of the Spirit’s gallery of femmes fatales, Sand Saref.
 The archetypal good kid from a poor background gone wrong, she and Denny Colt were great friends when young, but he couldn’t turn her from her path and she’s now described as “a notorious international operator”.
 They’re reunited years later stranded together with Carrion on a small island with murder in the air.
 It’s a tense sequence via not only Carrion’s presence but through the cleverly played anticipation of whether or not Sand’s childhood feelings for Denny Colt will overcome her financial instincts.
 Beyond that the most suspenseful episode is when Sammy encounters a robbery suspect and offers him shelter.
 The charity isn’t reciprocated when his identity is likely to be revealed.

 Several of Eisner’s favourite themes recur.
 The unknown rears its head in the final story, oddly beginning with a census official.
 The fourth wall is broken with a series of letters from readers in the book’s opener, and the small man beaten by circumstance is back in the tale of Slim Mozzle, water entrepreneur, with good use of the tale being published on April 1st.

 A particularly notable tale occurs midway through.
 ‘Taxes and the Spirit’ begins when a tax official realises that there is no annual tax return from the Spirit.
 The waters are successfully muddied until there’s only one option to ensure compliance with the law.

-For any other feature this would be peak material, but very few contributions are among the first rank of The Spirit.
+For any other feature this would be peak material, and there’s no quibbling with the superbly cinematic art, but very few contributions are among the first rank of The Spirit.
 Eisner’s attention was again occupied on other projects, and while not due to the re-hashing of strips from elsewhere, inspiration is all too often lacking.